 Scale Terminology and Definitions

-How to determine the scale that’s right for you?
+How to determine the digital scale that’s right for you?

 First off, what are you weighing?
 How much precision do you need?
 Generally speaking, the more weight that a scale can accommodate, the less precise and granular it will be.